WandLZhang/fast-science-0-stellar-engine/fast/stages-aw/2-networking-f-ngfw/README.md

 ## Design overview and choices

+### Palo Alto NGFW

+In order to support full NGFW capabilities, including IDS/IPS and TLS break-and-inspect, the team has chosen to implement Palo Alto NGFWs.
+While there are other vendor products that can support these requirements, our team has the most experience getting accreditations using Palo Alto NGFW.
+In future iterations of this codebase, we intend on expanding this capability to include: GCP Cloud NGFW, Barracuda, and Cisco.

 ### Multi-regional deployment

-The stage deploys the the infrastructure in two regions.
-By default, us-east4 and us-central1.
+The stage can optinoally deploy the the infrastructure into one or two regions.
+By default just us-east4.
 Regional resources include NVAs (templates, MIGs, LBs) and test VMs.
-This provides enough redundancy to be resilient to regional failures.
+As part of your design, you should weigh the additional maintenance cost of operating in two regions against your availability requirements to decide what is best for your deployment.

 ### VPC design